 “AI wrote it” is not a pass on testing

-The short version: Human review and automated verification solve different problems.
-AI-generated changes should hit the same unit, integration, and heavier checks you already trust—plus explicit workflow validation steps—so “done” means verified, not merely generated.
+Short answer: Human review and automated verification solve different problems.
+AI-generated changes should hit the same unit, integration, and heavier checks you already trust.
+Add explicit workflow validation steps on top.
+Then “done” means verified, not merely generated.

 Two different kinds of quality bar